HVCH Ophthalmology Clinic

-The Ohio State University Wexner Medical Center and Hocking Valley Community Hospital have partnered to offer a ophthalmology services in the HVCH Outpatient Clinic.
+Hocking Valley Community Hospital in collaboration with The Ohio State University Wexner Medical Center are now offering ophthalmology services in the HVCH Outpatient Clinic.

 Our eye care doctors treat cataracts to maintain your eye health, improve and protect your vision and prevent blindness.

 A cataract is a clouding of the lens in your eye.
 It affects your vision.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have a cataract or have had cataract surgery.
 A cataract can occur in either or both eyes.
 It cannot spread from one eye to the other.
 Common symptoms are:

 - Glare – headlights, lamps or sunlight may seem too bright

 - Not being able to see well at night